rexovas/demo-backend/README.md

 ## Running the  app

+Start Redis by typing
+### `redis-server`

+or launching the redis-server executable on Windows.

-In the project/src directory, you can run:
+In the [strong]project/src[/strong] directory, you can run:

 ### `python -m flask run -h 0.0.0.0`